pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 - `token_expiration` (optional): the expiration for the tokens requested by the agent
 - `oidc_token_file`: the location of the file where the OIDC token will be dumped

-The agent will attempt to read the `oidc_token_file` for a fresh OIDC token and exchange it automatically for a Pulumi token after each time the Pulumi token expires.
+The agent will attempt to read the `oidc_token_file` for a fresh OIDC token and exchange it automatically for a Pulumi token every time the Pulumi token expires.

 ## Providing Credentials to Agents